 An estimated 850,000 meniscus surgeries are done each year in the U.S. Previously, we reviewed the keys to recovery after menisectomy surgery.¬† Menisectomy is the most common type of surgery for meniscus tears.¬† With this procedure, your surgeon removes the torn portion of your meniscus.¬† Recovery is quick and straightforward.¬† However, this type of surgery is associated with accelerated knee arthritis and knee replacement surgery.¬† Therefore, the preferred surgery is a meniscus repair.

-With a meniscus repair, the torn edges of your cartilage are sown back together.¬† Repair of your meniscus leads to a decreased risk for arthritis and improved outcomes compared to meniscectomy.¬† An individualized rehabilitation program is crucial for you to get the best results after a meniscus repair.¬† This article highlights who should get their meniscus repaired and how to best recover.
+With a meniscus repair, the torn edges of your cartilage are sewn back together.¬† Repair of your meniscus leads to a decreased risk for arthritis and improved outcomes compared to meniscectomy.¬† An individualized rehabilitation program is crucial for you to get the best results after a meniscus repair.¬† This article highlights who should get their meniscus repaired and how to best recover.

 Who Gets a Meniscus Repair?

 Your surgeon considers many different factors to determine if you are a candidate for a meniscus repair.¬† This includes the following factors:

 - Younger (usually < 40 but not always) active person

 - Tears located in areas with good blood flow (for healing)